 This review highlights the CMMG ZEROED suppressor as a top budget option, emphasizing its robust steel construction and full-auto rating for enhanced durability.
 The speaker, a hobbyist, points out that while the steel makes it heavy, it's built to last.
 The focus is on the suppressor's functional design and its suitability for demanding use.

-This review by Mrgunsngear assesses the CMMG Zeroed DSR-15 and DSR-30 suppressors, positioning them as strong contenders for the best hard-use budget suppressors.
-The expert highlights their robust 17-4 stainless steel construction, PVD coating, and full-auto rating, making them suitable for demanding applications.
-Performance across various calibers, including 5.56mm, 300 Blackout, and .308 Winchester, is evaluated, along with their low backpressure and minimal flash signature.
+This review from Mrgunsngear evaluates the CMMG Zeroed DSR-15 and DSR-30 suppressors, positioning them as strong contenders for budget-friendly, hard-use options.
+The expert instructor highlights their robust 17-4 stainless steel construction, PVD coating, full-auto rating, and versatile mounting systems, offering competitive performance against higher-priced alternatives.

 Gun Laws by State